-Spreading the divinity around the atmosphere, Chamunda Devi Temple is one of the important temples of Padar, Kangra, Himachal Pradesh.
+Spreading the divinity around the atmosphere, Chamunda Devi Temple is one of the important temples of Padar, Kangra in Himachal Pradesh.
 The temple not only shows the utter faith amongst Hindu devotees but also says a lot about feminism.
-This is the symbol of women empowerment.
+This is the symbol of women's empowerment.
 Apart from the great adjectives, the architecture of the temple keeps you bound to the premise.

 Chamunda Devi is considered as the wrathful form of Durga, but at the same time, the Goddess is also kind to her true devotees.
 Moreover, the divine aura here is spell bounding, to say the least.
 In the temple, the main image is visible from the main entrance, draped in rich clothes.
 The main shrine is adored by the images of Lord Bhairav and Lord Hanuman on its sides.
 Actually, these lords are considered as the guards of the Goddess.

-The mystic story.
 When you are exploring the temple, you will feel the mystic story that has been described in Hindu Puranas.
-The name “Chamunda” basically named after the incident when maa Parvati massacred the two demons Chand and Munda.
+The name “Chamunda” basically named after the incident when maa Parvati massacred the two demons, Chand and Munda.

-The Hymn-Shat Chandi.
-The hymns named as “Shat Chandi” is being recited on a daily basis.
+The hymns named “Shat Chandi” are being recited on a daily basis.
 This is an amazing experience when you attend the hymn that is soul rejuvenating.

-The Bathing Pond.
-In the temple premise, you also get to bathe in the pond that is interconnected with Ban Ganga River.
+In the temple premise, you also get to bathe in the pond that is interconnected with the Ban Ganga River.
 Many devotees take a spiritual bath here.

 Himachal Pradesh is known for its gigantic scenery and pleasant weather.
 Thus, it owes to be a year-round destination.
 So, you can visit the place anytime you want.
 Though, visiting the place between the months of September and December is an ideal choice.

-Air- If you are choosing the airway, you need to land on the Kangra airport which is well-established and served with several famous airline services.
+If you are choosing the airway, you need to land at the Kangra airport which is well-established and served several famous airline services.

-Bus- The nearest Bus Stand is Chamunda Devi Bus Stand.
-The distance is even less than one half kilometres It hardly takes your one or more minutes to reach the temple.
+The nearest Bus Stand is Chamunda Devi Bus Stand.
+The distance is even less than one-half kilometers It hardly takes you one or more minutes to reach the temple.